shan8851/node-task-manager/README.md

 ### Overview

 This is complete backend solution for a task manager app built with node and express, using MongoDB for the database.
 A dev and production environment are setup using environment variables making it easy to switch between the two.
 A sample `.env` file is available in the repo.
+To setup testing for multiple environments I have used the npm module _env-cmd_ and created a config directory in the root of the folder.
+I have added two files `dev.env` and `test.env`.
+This just means we can have a fresh mogodb database for running tests.

-The production version of this application is deployed with Heroku.
+The production version of this application is deployed with Heroku and the production env key value pairs are added there.

 ### Features